HerXayah/keyboard-sounds-cpp/README.md

 # ⌨ Keyboard Sounds but better
 - This App plays keyboard sound effects, when you press keyboard keys 😳
+- The Goal is to not be like Mechvibes.
+Why the fuck would you want 250MB memory usage for this?.
+- We try to be lightweight and non intrusive with Sounds.

 ### NEED HELP!